14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

      data-type="pie">
 </div>

-Big gap from the "1-5" estimation option to the others.
-Not unexpected as it aligns with the fact that we are hearing mostly from small companies.
+May perform "1-5" estimation every month.
+Good to take that into account when looking at the other results.

 ## When you are estimating a project, what tool do you use to calculate the price?